 Don’t Delay!

 It’s not the first time a company has received a rejection, and it won’t be the last.
-Apply the tips here to ease the process and reduce any unnecessary pain.
+Apply the tips here to help turn down a job offer and reduce any unnecessary pain.
 And remember, it’s business — nothing personal.